-- Residential Advisors and Office of Residential Life Staff Training on the Prevention of Sexual Misconduct, University Resources, & Reporting Options - Wellness Peer Educators Introduction to Milford Rape Crisis Center, Comprehensive Training on Sexual Misconduct Prevention & Intervention - Domestic Violence Speak Out Event - SDEV 1000 Course: Step UP From Bystander to Upstander for all incoming undergraduate and transfer students - EverFi "Sexual Assault Prevention" and "AlcoholEdu" online course for all incoming, transfer undergraduate, and graduate students
+- Residential Advisors and Office of Residential Life Staff Training on the Prevention of Sexual Misconduct, University Resources, & Reporting Options - Community Wellness Advocates: Comprehensive Training on Sexual Misconduct Prevention & Intervention - Domestic Violence Speak Out Event - SDEV 1000 Course: Step UP From Bystander to Upstander for all incoming undergraduate and transfer students - Vector Solutions (formerly EverFi) "Sexual Assault Prevention" and "AlcoholEdu" online course for all incoming, transfer undergraduate, and graduate students

 - Step Up!
-Bystander Intervention Training for all incoming undergraduate students during orientation - Faculty & Staff Trainings Mandatory Reporter (formerly Responsible Employee) Training offered by the Dean of Students Office - Residence Hall & Classroom Presentations with University's College Advocate - · Counseling Department Trainings - Greek Life Presentations "Identifying a Healthy Relationship," "Understanding Title IX," and "Consent & Rape Culture" - University Clothesline Project - Sexual Assault Awareness Month Tabling, Day of Healing, Sexual Violence Awareness Campaign - Support Groups Healing Together hosted by the College Advocate - Canvas Trainings for Orientation at Satellite Campuses - Intimate Partner Violence in LGBTQ Communities Panel & Discussion - Understanding the Influence of Social Media Netflix "You" & Stalking Discussion - Support of & Participation in Milford Rape Crisis Center's Walk A Mile In Her Shoes Event
+Bystander Intervention Training for all incoming undergraduate students during orientation - Faculty & Staff Trainings Mandatory Reporter (formerly Responsible Employee) Training offered by the Dean of Students Office - Residence Hall & Classroom Presentations with University's College Advocate - Counseling Department Trainings - · University Clothesline Project - Sexual Assault Awareness Month Tabling, Day of Healing, Sexual Violence Awareness Campaign - · Canvas Trainings for Orientation at Satellite Campuses - Intimate Partner Violence in LGBTQ Communities Panel & Discussion - Support of & Participation in Milford Rape Crisis Center's Walk A Mile In Her Shoes Event

 In the event that sexual misconduct, gender-based violence, or the crimes of sexual assault, stalking, dating violence, or domestic violence do occur, the University of New Haven takes the matter very seriously.
 The University employs emergency removal procedures when a student poses an immediate threat to the physical health or safety of any student or other individual.
 If a student is accused of sexual misconduct, other gender-based violence, or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence, or domestic violence, they are subject to action in accordance with the Sexual Harassment & Misconduct Policy.
-A student wishing to formally report such an incident may do so by contacting the Title IX Coordinator, Caroline Koziatek (203.932.7479 or ckoziatek@newhaven.edu) or Deputy Title IX Coordinator, Ophelie Rowe-Allen (203.932.7176 or orallen@newhaven.edu).
+A student wishing to formally report such an incident may do so by contacting the Title IX Coordinator, Jennifer Cingue, (203.932.7040 or jcinque@newhaven.edu) or Deputy Title IX Coordinator, Ophelie Rowe-Allen (203.932.7176 or orallen@newhaven.edu).
 Anyone with knowledge about sexual misconduct or gender-based violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence, or domestic violence is encouraged to report it immediately.